StephanieRuthJones/react-crud-frontend/README.md

 <ol>

-<li>Write a removeDog function that removes the selected dog from the favoriteDogs array in state.</li>
+<li>Write a removeFavoriteDog function that removes the selected dog from the favoriteDogs array in state.</li>

 <li>Change the name of AdoptableDogs component's addDog prop to dogAction.</li>

-<li>Pass removeDog function as a prop called dogAction to the FavoriteDogs component.</li>
+<li>Pass removeFavoriteDog function as a prop called dogAction to the FavoriteDogs component.</li>

 <li>Pass dogAction down to DogCard.
 (Change props names in AdoptableDogs and DogCard components as needed.)</li>